 Bhagyanagar India Ltd (BIL) was incorporated in the year 1985, a flagship Company of Surana Group.
 BIL is among the oldest and largest companies producing various copper products in India.
-The Company has forayed into the nonconventional energy sector with a wind power project with an installed capacity of 9 MW at Kapatigudda, Karnataka State.
+The Company also has wind mills of 9 MW at Kapatigudda, Karnataka State.
 BIL believes its industry knowledge, proactive research and specialized technology helps provide customers with improved products.
 The Company has steadily grown over the years with a continued focus on customer satisfaction, evolving itself into country's one of the most promising mid cap Companies.